Financial Crime Policy

 1.2.7 market abuse.

 1.3 The JMLSG and the FATF has provided further guidance on these requirements in relation in particular to money laundering and terrorist finance.
-The latest JMLSG guidance notes were issued in July 2022, with revisions published in March 2023 which are currently before the HM Treasury for approval.
+The latest JMLSG guidance notes were issued in July 2022, with revisions published in March 2023.
 The latest revisions enhance the AML requirements placed on crypto-asset exchange providers and custodian wallet providers and adds the requirement for firms to undertake proliferation financing risk assessments.
 The JMLSG were subject to additional minor amendments as a result of the amendment to the Money Laundering Regulations effective 1 September 2022.
 The FCA has also produced its own III-part guidance “Financial Crime guide “FCG” and Financial Crime Thematic Reviews “FCTR”.
 The FCG gives firms an example of good practice and bad practice and is used in conjunction with the JMLSG and the handbook rules by the regulator as part of their supervisory assessment process to determine compliance with the regulations.

 1.4 The definition of certain terms used in the policy statement are given in Annex A.